MajorZiploc/tooling_notes/art/blender/notes.md

 ## more advanced

+change render settings of an object (useful for making an object wireframe always when using a boolean modifier) (right side tools)
+Object -> Viewport Display
+  Display As: Wire

 while changing values in the N panel or properties window select multiple objects hold alt (while changing values)